GeoDE: a Geographically Diverse Evaluation Dataset for Object Recognition: Introduction

 \section{Introduction}

 The creation of large-scale image datasets has enabled advances in the performance of computer vision models.
-Although previously limited by manual collection and annotation efforts~\cite{feifei2004caltech101,griffin2007caltech,Everingham10pascal}, recently the size of these datasets has rapidly grown.
+Previously limited by internal manual collection efforts~\cite{feifei2004caltech101,griffin2007caltech,Everingham10pascal}, in the past 15 years the size of these datasets has rapidly grown.
 This growth has been empowered by a new data collection framework: scraping web images at scale.
-These images are either human-labelled (e.g., ImageNet~\cite{imagenet_cvpr09,imagenet_ijcv14}), use tags (e.g., CLIP-400M~\cite{radford_clip}) or used for self-supervised learning (e.g., PASS~\cite{asano21pass}).
+These images are either human-labelled (e.g., ImageNet~\cite{imagenet_cvpr09,imagenet_ijcv14}), use tags (e.g., CLIP-400M~\cite{radford_clip}) or use self-supervision (e.g., PASS~\cite{asano21pass}).

 However, these web-scraped datasets come with their downsides.
+One of these downsides is that these datasets can often contain pernicious social and cultural biases.
+For example, gender and racial biases can manifest through underrepresentation and/or through stereotypical depictions of certain demographic groups~\cite{noble2018algorithms,buolamwini18agender,zhao2017men,revisetool_extended,birhane2021large}.
+There is also \textit{geographic bias}: works of e.g., Shankar \etal~\cite{shankar2017no} and de Vries \etal~\cite{devries2019objectrecognition} show that web-scraped datasets consist of images mostly from North America and Western Europe.

-First, the datasets can contain pernicious gender and racial biases by underrepresenting certain demographic groups and using stereotypical depictions of these groups~\cite{buolamwini18agender,zhao2017men,revisetool_extended}.
-Second, significant geographic bias is present in these datasets with most images coming from North America or Western Europe~\cite{shankar2017no}.
-As de Vries \etal~\cite{devries2019objectrecognition} show, this lack of geo-diversity propagates into downstream recognition tasks--resulting in difficulty in recognizing common household objects from non-Western regions.
-Third, copyright and consent may pose challenges for web-scraped data.
-Dataset creators sometimes do not obtain full permission of the content creators and of the people featured in the content.\footnote{While images used are sometimes under the most permissive Creative Commons license, it is unclear if creators know the full impacts of their images being used in the training of large scale models.} Finally, while annotators are compensated for their time, content creators and image subjects are rarely compensated for their contributions to the dataset~\cite{birhane2021large}.
-Though there have been efforts to balance datasets~\cite{dubey2021adaptive}, clean datasets~\cite{yang2020filtering}, and protect privacy of individuals by blurring~\cite{yang2021imagenetfaces}, methods that rely on web-scraping cannot fully eliminate the aforementioned issues~\cite{birhane2021large,jo2000archives}.
+The other common downsides are copyright, consent and compensation.
+Dataset creators frequently do not obtain full permission of the content creators and of the people featured in the content~\cite{birhane2021large}.\footnote{While images used are sometimes under the most permissive Creative Commons license, it is unclear if creators know the full impacts of their images being used in the training of large scale models.} While annotators are compensated, content creators and image subjects rarely are~\cite{birhane2021large}.
+Though there have been efforts to balance datasets~\cite{dubey2021adaptive}, clean datasets~\cite{yang2020filtering}, and protect privacy of depicted subjects by blurring~\cite{yang2021imagenetfaces}, methods that rely on web-scraping cannot fully eliminate these issues~\cite{birhane2021large,jo2000archives}.